octo-technology/OpenTezos/docs/contribute/introduction.md

 authors: Aymeric Bethencourt
 ---

-Tezos is user-centric blockchain.
-As seen in the [governance chapter](/tezos-basics/governance-on-chain), the evolution of Tezos is decided by its stakeholders.
-Anyone can contribute, from reporting a simple issue to coding and developing a whole new platform based on Tezos, there are many opportunities that will benefit you and the ecosystem.
-In this module we will see how to:
+Tezos is a user-centric blockchain.
+As seen in the [governance chapter](/tezos-basics/governance-on-chain), its stakeholders' evolution of Tezos is decided.
+Anyone can contribute, from reporting a simple issue to coding and developing a whole new platform based on Tezos; many opportunities will benefit you and the ecosystem.
+In this module, we will see how to:

 - [Report an issue](/contribute/report-issue)